 When it comes to Veneers vs Braces, we should start by saying they are both different dentistry treatment options used to improve your smile.
 Conventional dental braces are orthodontic tools treating structural problems like dental misalignment which can include a misaligned bite, teeth, and jaw.
 Dental veneers correct the surface appearance of the teeth without interfering with the natural alignment.
 So while veneers are aesthetic, braces are corrective.

 In this article, you will learn about veneers vs braces and their differences in different dental issues, compare veneers vs braces and find out which one is the better treatment option in certain cases.

 The traditional braces are metal brackets glued to the surface of the front teeth.
-An adhesive attaches the teeth and the brace and include arch wire to enable and guide tooth movement.
-There are also other options to treat this problem like Invisalign, ceramic braces and lingual braces.
+An adhesive attaches the teeth and the brace and includes an archwire to enable and guide tooth movement.
+There are also other options to treat this problem like Invisalign, ceramic braces, and lingual braces.
 However, despite the other options available for alignment treatments, conventional braces remain the most popular orthodontic treatment for misalignment in most cases.

-Veneers are a cosmetic dentistry option to treat issues like discolored teeth, chipped teeth, misshapen teeth and fix the appearance of small gaps between teeth etc.
+As for dental veneers, they are a cosmetic dentistry option to treat issues like discolored teeth, chipped teeth, and misshapen teeth and fix the appearance of small gaps between teeth, etc.